davidramiro/Marlin-Ai3M/README.md

 - Estimated print times from your slicer might be slightly off.
 - Special characters on any file or folders name on the SD card will cause the file menu to freeze.
 Simply replace or remove every special character (Chinese, Arabic, Russian, accents, German & Scandinavian umlauts, ...) from the name.
 Symbols like dashes or underscores are no problem.
 **Important note: On the SD card that comes with the printer there is a folder with Chinese characters in it by default.
 Please rename or remove it.**
-- Cancelling prints after pausing may show an error.
-Simply resume the print before canceling.
-Protip: Switch to OctoPrint.

 ## How to flash this?